ricogendron/phase-diversity/README.md

 10) The user must provide the spider angle in radians.
 The spider angle affects the clocking of all the spider arms relative to the "main pupil axis", i.e. to the rest of the pupil.
+The parameter is ignored for ELT pupil (§ 5).

 11) The user must provide the width of each spider arms, expressed as a fraction of the pupil diameter measured along the "pupil main axis" (i.e. the non-flattened axis).
 The spider arms are straight lines.
 The number of arms is equal to the number of elements in this list.
 An empty list [] means no spider.
+The parameter is ignored for ELT pupil (§ 5).

 12) The user must provide the offsets of the line of each spider arm wrt the center of the pupil, expressed as a fraction of the pupil diameter measured along the "pupil main axis" (i.e. the non-flattened axis).
 The length of the list must be equal to the length of the spiderArms list.
 Use [] if there is no spider.
 Use [0,0,..,0] when everything is centred.
+The parameter is ignored for ELT pupil (§ 5).

 13) The user must provide the illumination coefficients of the pupil.
 The illumination map is described using Zernike coefficients (exceptionally they